janpetzold/az305-learning/README.md

 Azure Blob Storage backup and recovery: local backup solution for Azure Blob Storage - backup data is stored in your source Azure storage account rather than being transferred to an Azure Backup storage vault.

-- Operational backup for Azure blobs provides you with a continuous backup solution.
-You don't need to schedule any backups.
-- All changes in an operational blob backup are retained for a specified period of time, and restorable from a selected point in time.
-- The [soft delete feature](https://learn.microsoft.com/en-us/azure/backup/backup-azure-security-feature-cloud "https://learn.microsoft.com/en-us/azure/backup/backup-azure-security-feature-cloud") lets you protect your data from accidental deletion or corruption.
-During the retention period, you can restore a soft-deleted blob object to its state at the time it was deleted.
-Soft delete is available for blobs and containers.
-- The retention period for deleted blobs or containers can be specified between 1 and 365 days.
-The default period is seven days.
-- The operational backup solution supports [blob versioning](https://learn.microsoft.com/en-us/azure/storage/blobs/versioning-enable "https://learn.microsoft.com/en-us/azure/storage/blobs/versioning-enable").
-You can restore an earlier version of a blob, or recover your data after incorrect modification or deletion.
-- The [point-in-time restore feature for block blobs](https://learn.microsoft.com/en-us/azure/storage/blobs/point-in-time-restore-overview "https://learn.microsoft.com/en-us/azure/storage/blobs/point-in-time-restore-overview") lets you protect against accidental deletion or corruption.
-During the retention period, you can restore block blobs from the present state to a state at a previous time.
-- The [resource lock](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/lock-resources "https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/lock-resources") feature prevents resources from being accidentally deleted or changed.
-You can set the resource lock to prohibit deletion or allow reading only.
-Details:
-  - **CanNotDelete** permits authorized users to read and modify a resource, but they can't delete the resource without first removing the lock.
-  - **ReadOnly** allows authorized users to read a resource, but they can't delete or change the resource.
-Applying this lock is like restricting all authorized users to the permissions granted by the Reader role in Azure RBAC.

 The backup job for a virtual machine involves two phases:

 - First, a virtual machine snapshot is taken.